 Accommodation

-Every room at The Insect Hotel is crafted from natural materials and designed with a specific guest in mind.
-Whether you prefer a snug tunnel, a cosy crevice, or an airy bundle of hollow stems, we have something for you.
+Every room at The Insect Hotel is made from natural materials and designed with a specific guest in mind.
+Whether you prefer a snug tunnel, a cosy gap, or an airy bundle of hollow stems, we have something for you.

 Room Types